Wood Quay: 20th century excavations

 Large-scale archaeological excavations were conducted on the site by the National Museum of Ireland at intervals between 1973 and 1981 after some initial exploration of the site in 1969.
 The excavations stipulated by the planning permission were led by Pat Wallace.
 They took place over an area of 4 acres, and uncovered 100 dwellings, thousands of objects, and a large amount of environmental evidence which covered 5 centuries of medieval occupation of the site.
 The site has been characterised as less Viking and more "Hiberno-Scandinavian" or "Hiberno-Norse", and represented a prosperous commercial centre.
 The area was also shown to have been densely populated and confirmed the area as one of the earliest inhabited areas of the city.

 The excavations were first disrupted in May 1973, after which bulldozers destroyed areas of the site over the course of 3 months, including a newly discovered section of city wall.
 A cease order was issued in November 1973 by James Tully, the Minister for Local Government.
-This was met by widespread public approval and emergence of proposals to build an archaeological park on the site in place if the office development, despite the fact the site was a north-facing, steep one and not suited to becoming a public park.
+This was met by widespread public approval and emergence of proposals to build an archaeological park on the site in place of the office development, despite the fact the site was a north-facing, steep one and not suited to becoming a public park.
 During this period of hiatus, the Corporation explored other sites to develop, including one on Waterford Street, but these were all rejected.
 Instead it was proposed that the four blocks be relocated on the site to allow for the unobstructed view of the Cathedral from the quays, the lack of which was highlighted as a concern in the cease order.
 On 13 February 1974, Tully announced the scheme was go ahead which the office block moved to the Fishamble Street side of the site.
 An Taisce states this was "worst possible solution" and that the modern office blocks "will never be a success and it is our opinion is that they will clash with Christchurch Cathedral in a very incongruous manner".